websanova/websanova.github.io/_posts/2015-08-29-creating-a-new-package-in-laravel-5-part-5-unit-testing.md

 ## Intro

 In this final part of the series we cover perhaps the most important and often overlooked part of package development.
-Unit testing ensures greater stability as we and others improve and update the package.
+Unit testing ensures greater stability as yourself and others improve and update the package.
 Without even some basic unit testing it makes it hard to maintain the package as it evolves over time.

-## Install `phpunit`
+## Install phpunit

 We will need to install `phpunit` into each of our Laravel install directories.
 Let's open the `composer.json` file in whatever version of Laravel you want to run the tests from.